 These are the dumbbells I purchased from BWSS, and the ones that I am evaluating in my review.
 They are a standard dumbbell shape, with the handle in the middle of the weight plates.

 The TWISTBELLs offer weight adjustment increments of 6.6lbs, 15lbs, 25lbs, 33lbs, and 44lbs.
 They are reasonable increments that will meet most needs but can be difficult to dial-in correctly for those lighter weight exercises like delt flys or skullcrushers.

 Mini Adjustable Dumbbells

 The Mini version of their full-size adjustable dumbbells seems to be a nice option for those who don’t need to go above 25lbs in the course of their normal workouts.
-It’s the ideal option for a wide range of weight lifters really.
-It can be used for youth weight lifting training, as addition to other exercises for teenage girls, or a part of essential exercises for seniors…etc.
+We both can bet this could as well be a ton of weight if you need equipment for teenage girls' workouts, for instance.